callumrollo/callumrollo.github.io/content/articles/packaging.md

 password = <account_password>
 ```

+Just change the stuff in the angle brackets.
+You probably shouldn't [reuse your password](https://xkcd.com/792/).

 ### Shipping to conda-forge

 [Conda-forge](https://conda-forge.org/) is the community run package repository that is fully compatible with conda core but way bigger.
-Conda-forge packages pull from from PyPI packages which is why we do it second.
+Conda-forge packages build from from PyPI packages which is why we PyPI first.
 Conda-forge packages (called recipes) are managed through github, so you'll need to be familiar with creating pull requests.

 Adding a package to conda-forge is a little tricker, as it will need to be approved by a moderator.
-This gives your project a big visibility boost though.
+This gives your project a big visibility boost though, especially among scientists.
 Also scrutiny of your code is a good thing!
 Conda-forge admins will check that you have things like a valid open source license and functioning tests before your package is distributed.

 The process for adding a recipe to conda-forge is outlined on their [website](https://conda-forge.org/#add_recipe).
 The core action is creating a pull request on conda-forge/staged recipes that points to your PyPI package and contains key information on build requirements.

 ### Updating